elevata-labs/elevata/README.md

 ---

-## 📦 Load Runner CLI (preview)
+## 📦 Load Runner CLI

-elevata currently ships with a minimal `elevata_load` management command.
-A more powerful Load Runner CLI is planned for v0.6.x, including:

-- dry-run mode
-- profiling
-- dialect selection
+elevata includes a dataset-driven load runner (`elevata_load`) that executes pipelines in dependency order.

+Execution semantics depend on the target dataset and its layer:
-- dependency graph execution
+- SQL execution for Stage, Rawcore and downstream layers
+- Ingestion logic for Raw datasets

+The load runner supports dry runs, execution diagnostics, dependency resolution, and execution logging.

 ---